Soccer Vs. Football Field: Big Comparison Guide

 Soccer field dimensions

-There’s no better way to compare the two sports fields but look at their actual dimensions.
+There’s no better way to compare the two sports fields than to look at their dimensions.
 First up is soccer:

-The maximum length for a soccer field is limited to 130 yards or 390 feet.
+A soccer field’s maximum length is 130 yards or 390 feet.
 This measurement translates to 120 meters.

-When it comes to the width of the soccer field, the minimum is set at 50 yards or 150 feet.
-Converted into European measurements, a soccer field can’t be narrower than 45 meters.
+The minimum width of the soccer field is 50 yards or 150 feet.
+Converted into European measurements, it can’t be narrower than 45 meters.

 The maximum width is set at 100 yards or 300 feet.
 This measurement converts to 90 meters.
-As we’ve learned, the width of the field can’t exceed the length of it.
+As we’ve learned, the field’s width can’t exceed its length.

 In international soccer matches, slightly different measurement rules apply: